DevNdn/Gallery-image/readme.md

 This project its based only references the course.

-So, i'm desenvolved him on my way.
+So, i'm developed him on my way.